 Her Majesty the Queen has sent her first personal tweet.

-She appeared at The Science Museum to open an exhibition entitled The Information Age.
+.
 She used a tablet to send the tweet from her official twitter account @BritishMonarchy.

 It reads: “It is a pleasure to open the Information Age exhibition today at the @ScienceMuseum and I hope people will enjoy visiting.
 Elizabeth R.”